 We have also expanded our venture collection to include the investment banking community, a critical piece of the entrepreneurial ecosystem.
 Investment bankers not only guide young companies through the IPO (Initial Public Offering) process, but they also play a critical role in helping to raise capital to fund rapid growth, identify potential partners, and negotiate acquisitions.
 Learn how financial innovation can be a powerful tool in helping support a vibrant economy by exploring the full list of CHM investment banking oral histories.

-Through a new partnership with the National Venture Capital Association (NVCA), the Exponential Center has received copyright ownership of 17 noteworthy oral histories of pioneering venture capitalists that will be preserved and made accessible online.
-Transfer of up to 35 additional oral histories are under discussion.
+Through a new partnership with the National Venture Capital Association (NVCA), the Exponential Center has received copyright ownership of 33 noteworthy oral histories of pioneering venture capitalists that will be preserved and made accessible online.
+Transfer of additional oral histories is currently underway.
 This collection is particularly noteworthy in that it includes some of the very earliest venture capitalists, such as Walter Curley of JH Whitney and Paul Wythes of Sutter Hill, both of whom are deceased.

 Click on the links below to access individual oral history transcripts or see the full list in the CHM catalog.